 Best of all, it executes savage in both front and rear courts with faster reactions due to longer shafts.
 With a lighter head and slightly heavy grip, the balance is made stable.
-It gives quick cutoff experience and faster driving exchange reaction.
+It gives quick cutoff experience and a more rapid driving exchange reaction.

-If you are hit by a power shot, this is an excellent racquet for defense.
+If a power shot hits you, this is an excellent racquet for defense.
 It will return an equal force but with more control and placement based on your skills.

-This performs more accurately with strong hand strength and good practice, suitable for intermediate sportsmen with experience.
+This performs more accurately with muscular hand strength and good practice, suitable for intermediate athletes with experience.
 Otherwise, you will need to workout to control and adapt.

 Frame & Shaft Material: Ultra PEF, CS Carbon Nanotube, H.M.
 Graphite, Super HMG